hx2A/py5website/tutorials/py5-modes.rst

 The py5 library is similar to `Processing <https://processing.org/>`_ and `p5 <https://p5js.org/>`_ in that the basic functionality comes from user implemented ``settings``, ``setup``, and ``draw`` methods.
 These methods will initialize the Sketch parameters, run one-time setup code, and draw each frame of your animation.

-In addition, py5 supports keyboard and mouse events with methods like ``mouseClicked`` and ``keyPressed``.
+In addition, py5 supports keyboard and mouse events with methods like ``mouse_clicked`` and ``key_pressed``.

 All of this is analogous to what users familiar with `Processing <https://processing.org/>`_ and `p5 <https://p5js.org/>`_ might expect.

-The py5 library has three "modes" that you can use to code these methods and write Sketches.
-They are called Module Mode, Class Mode, and Imported Mode.
+The py5 library has four "modes" that you can use to code these methods and write Sketches.
+They are called Module Mode, Class Mode, Imported Mode, and Static Mode.

 .. contents:: py5 Modes:
     :depth: 1